Five CAS club leaders give us a glimpse at what it's like to be a member.

 Why Does CAS Matter?

-Balance is at the core of CAS.
-Students balance out the highly academic DP with skills that – while not always readily taught through curriculum – are certainly applicable to curriculum, career, and well-being:
+Balance is the core of CAS.
+Students balance academic DP with skills that – while not always readily taught through curriculum – are applicable to curriculum, career, and well-being:

 Beginning in their Grade 11 year, our Diploma Core students embark on a two-year, self-directed piece of research; and, by the time they submit their 4,000-word paper in their grade 12 year, they will have produced a university level research paper.